01Frame the Problem Before Solving It

 The artist’s secret is not inspiration.
 It is consistency.

 Problem solvers who establish a disciplined creative practice dramatically increase their ability to recognize opportunities, generate novel solutions, and connect ideas across domains.
-Creativity is less like a lightning strike and more like a muscle that strengthens through repeated use.

 Which of these habits is missing from the way your organization approaches its hardest problems?